Tom Cairney: Youth career

 Cairney is eligible to play for Scotland through his Scottish father.
 He continued to be eligible to play for England, and his Hull City captain George Boateng described Cairney as being potentially a "huge asset to the national team of England".
 However, he said that his loyalty belongs to Scotland, even if England approached him.

 Cairney was called up by Scotland national under-19 team for the first time in September 2009.
 He made his Scotland U19 debut, where he started and played for 50 minutes before being substituted, in a 3–1 loss against Iceland U19 on 9 September 2009.
 For the Scotland U19 side, Cairney went on to play two times.

 Then, on 11 August 2010, Cairney was called up by Scotland under-21 side for the first time He made his debut for the against Sweden on 11 August 2010.
 Cairney then scored his first Scotland U21 goal on 10 August 2011, in a 3–1 win over Norway.
 He made a total of six appearances for the Scotland under-21s between August 2010 and February 2012.

 Senior team

 Cairney earned his first call up from Scotland national team in March 2017.
 Following his first call up from the senior side, Cairney said he wanted to establish himself in the Scotland national team.
 He made his full international debut in a 1–1 draw with Canada in a friendly.
-His second cap was in 2018 in another friendly, this time v Costa Rica.
+His second cap was in 2018 in another friendly, this time against Costa Rica.